reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 **Configure Traefik**

-Clone the [proxy](git@github.com:reactioncommerce/proxy.git) repository to a directory on you host.
+Clone the [proxy](git@github.com:reactioncommerce/proxy-traefik.git) repository to a directory on you host.
 This repo contains the necessary files to correctly configure Traefik as a reverse proxy for the Reaction Platform.

 ```
 git clone git@github.com:reactioncommerce/proxy-traefik.git
 ```

 `cd` into the `traefik` directory and open the `docker-compose.yml` file.
 Under the `environment` section, substitute `YOUR_DIGITALOCEAN_AUTH_TOKEN` with your actual DO Auth token, save and close.
-Further, substitute `REPLACE_WITH_PATH_TO_TRAEFIK_FOLDER` with the path to the traefik folder, i.e. `/home/your_user/proxy/traefik/`
+Further, substitute `your_username` in the path to the traefik folder, i.e. `/home/your_user/proxy/traefik/` with your user name, this is assuming that you cloned the repository your user's home directory, if that is not the case, modify accordingly.

 Next, open the `traefik.toml` file and find the `entryPoints` section and substitute `YOUR_USER:YOUR_ENCRYPTED_PASSWORD` with actual value generated previously.
 Further, under the `acme` section substitute `YOUR_EMAIL` and `YOUR_DOMAIN` with your values.
 Use your TLD domain not your subdomain, as the CAA record will a wildcard record, meaning that it will generate SSL certificates for subdomains, i.e. `example.com`.